 • Government issued identification from other jurisdictions including foreign passports, other provincial or territorial health cads, or driver’s license

-For more information about medical exemptions, including eligibility conditions, please see information provided by the Ministry of Health.
+For more information about medical exemptions, please see information provided by the Ministry of Health.

-If you live in Toronto and received a first or second dose outside Ontario, please document your vaccine in Toronto Public Health’s online form.
+If you live in Toronto and received a dose outside Ontario, please document your vaccine in Toronto Public Health’s online form.
 You can document individual COVID-19 vaccines or a full series in Toronto Public Health’s online form.
 You will be required to submit proof of vaccination.

 For vaccines received in other Canadian provinces and territories, proof of vaccination requires submission of an enhanced vaccination certificate with QR code.
 Please consult the relevant provincial or territorial website for information about how to obtain the enhanced certificate.